Faria-Lorin/APCSFinalProject/README.md

 _Faria_

-05/25 - Today I worked on adding an end location for the maze generated in the Maze class by using some of my own code from the MazeGenerator assignment.
+05/25 - I worked on adding an end location for the maze generated in the Maze class by using some of my own code from the MazeGenerator assignment.
 I made it so that the end location is at the end of the longest route that is carved from the start location.

-05/26 - I created the Player class and made a constructor, display method, and move method for the player so that the player can move through the maze and solve it, using the methods to update the MazeGame main sketch so that it has a draw method that displays the player and maze.
+05/26 - I created the Player class and made a constructor, display method, and move method for the player so that the player can move through the maze, using the methods to update the MazeGame main sketch so that it has a draw method that displays the player and maze.
 I updated the get methods for the Maze class, editing the getStart and getEnd and adding methods that return the scaling values for the maze so that it can be used to scale the players and enemies so they correctly fit on maze displayed in the sketch.

 05/27 - I created the Enemy class and added the constructor which sets a location for the enemy away from the start, a display method, and a move method that allows the enemy to move in random directions through the maze.
 I also updated the main sketch file so that several enemies are created and stored in an ArrayList during setup and enemy move and enemy display are called in the draw method.